Skip to content

 serve

-Start a rigctld-compatible TCP server so that logging and contesting software (WSJT-X, JS8Call, Ham Radio Deluxe, etc.) can control the radio without a full Hamlib installation.
+Start a client-facing rigctld-compatible TCP server so that logging and contesting software (WSJT-X, JS8Call, Ham Radio Deluxe, etc.) can control the radio through RigPlane's active provider path.
+This endpoint is distinct from a Hamlib-backed provider that RigPlane may use underneath for long-tail CAT coverage.

 # Basic rigctld server on default port 4532